Codyvanzandt/Personal-Website/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---

-I’m an English PhD Student at [Washington University in St. Louis](https://english.wustl.edu/) where I use computational methods to study genre, plot, and style.
-In a not-too-distant previous life, I was a software engineer for JPMorgan Chase's investment bank.

 I teach data science and literature, but my pedagogical Greatest Hits also include competitive mental math for elementary schoolers, commedia dell’arte for middle schoolers, *a cappella* for high schoolers, guitar for undergraduates, and software engineering for financial analysts.